 Rotations & Electives

 In this rotation, you’ll get training in the full range of adolescent general medical and surgical issues, including birth control, prenatal care and counseling, drug and alcohol abuse, sexually transmitted diseases, and adolescent mental health.
 You’ll see teenagers and young adults in community-based clinics, as well as high school and college health centers.
-You’ll also get exposure to the adolescent eating disorders and weight management programs at duPont Hospital for Children.
+You’ll also get exposure to the adolescent eating disorders and weight management programs at Nemours Children’s Hospital, Delaware.

 Thomas Jefferson University Hospital in Philadelphia and the Ambulatory Pediatrics Unit at Wilmington Hospital (part of the Christiana Care Health System) are the educational centers for General Ambulatory Pediatrics.
 Between the two facilities, approximately 30,000 patients of all ages are seen annually for well-child care, acute illness, emergencies, and chronic conditions.